XRPLF/xrpl-dev-portal/content/tutorial-rippled-setup.md

 ## System Requirements ##

-A `rippled` server should run comfortably on commodity hardware, to make it easy to participate in the network.
+A `rippled` server should run comfortably on commodity hardware, to make it inexpensive to participate in the network.
 At present, we recommend the following:

 - Operating System:
     - Production: CentOS or RedHat Enterprise Linux (latest release) supported